data-edu/data-science-in-education/_book/16-teaching-data-science.md

 ### Learning strategies matter

 While teachers are responsible for designing learning opportunities, learners also play an important role - in their own learning!
-Learning strategies, according to the authors of *HPL2*, matter, including those that help students to retrieve information and summarize and explain what they have learned (for themseleves and othres).
+Learning strategies, according to the authors of *HPL2*, matter, including those that help students to retrieve information and summarize and explain what they have learned (for themselves and others).
 There are many specific strategies documented in [chapter four](https://www.nap.edu/read/24783/chapter/6#72) of *HPL2*.
 What is important for teachers of data science to know is less the specific strategies, and more the commitment to teaching learners how to learn.

 In addition to strategies for learners, teaching strategies, such as how content is spaced and sequenced, can also help learners. @dierksen2015's *Design for How People Learn* presents these strategies, based largely about instructional design research, that may be helpful to those teaching data science.